-Figure 5 Detail of an oblique airspy of Melbourne, 1934 showing the warehouses at 53-59 Hardware Lane; the subject property is the central building (indicated)
+Figure 5 Detail of an oblique airspy of Melbourne, 1934 showing the warehouses at 53-59 Hardware Lane; the subject property is the central building (indicated) Source: State Library of Victoria

 The building at 55-57 Hardware Lane was built as part of a group of three warehouses constructed in 1887-8; the others are currently 53 and 59 Hardware Lane.
 Two warehouse at warehouses at 4-6 and 8 Goldie Place date from the same programme of works.
 The subject building is a four level former warehouse and factory built to the boundaries of its narrow site.
 The building adopts a traditional gable-ended form.
 The upper facade retains its distinctive parapet and label mould, but elsewhere the façade has been modified, most notably through the application of render over original face brickwork.
 The arrangement at ground floor level has been altered and while the form of original detailing is difficult to discern, the original arrangement of lower floors with ground floor elevated to facilitate the loading of carts and other delivery vehicles remains legible.
-The rear of the building, as seen from Goldie Place, is more intact, retaining its face brick exterior and original windows.
-The building also retains its rough-faced bluestone plinth.
+The rear of the building also retains its rough-faced bluestone plinth.
 Fenestration at the upper levels remains broadly intact to its early state with large central landing doors to each level flanked by sliding sash windows.
 No crane beam survives and the early role of the entries has to some extent been lost.
 While it is likely that a slate roof was originally in place, Figure 5 appears to indicate that no slates were present in 1934.